LiamDGray/TrackXY/README.md

-(The easiest way to install the OpenCV libraries for TrackXY is to run the OpenCV .exe file to extract the self-extracting archive to <folder> and then copy the files from <folder>\build\x86\VC10\bin to the folder in which TrackX.exe resides.)
+(One inelegant but foolproof way to install the OpenCV libraries for TrackXY is to run the OpenCV .exe file to extract the self-extracting archive to <folder> and then copy the files from <folder>\build\x86\VC10\bin to the folder in which TrackX.exe resides.)